Rangers vs. Astros Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Nathan Eovaldi (9-3) to the mound for his 17th start this season.
+- The Rangers will send Andrew Heaney (5-5) to the mound for his 16th start this season.

-- Eovaldi will look to finish five or more innings for the 17th start in a row.
+- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.

+- Heaney has two starts in a row of five innings or more.

-- He has made 16 appearances and finished five of them without allowing an earned run.
+- In 15 appearances this season, he has finished three without allowing an earned run.

 |Opponent